kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-sol.md

 ---
 layout: post
 title:  "What is Solana SOL"
-date:   2022-06-14 12:30:19 +0300
+date:   2022-06-22 15:14:19 +0300
 subtitle: What is Solana used for?
 Is Solana better than Ethereum?
-What is special about Solana?
+Is solana a good investment?
+Solana vs Cardano
 description: Solana is a popular blockchain platform for smart contracts and decentralized applications.
 The idea of ​​​​creation appeared in 2017 amid problems with scaling in Bitcoin and Ethereum.
 image: /assets/img/posts-img/sol/what-is-solana.webp
 categories: